aavek/Aeolus-Ocean/README.md

 # Aeolus-Ocean
-An all-weather simulator of autonomous surface vessels interacting with wind-waves
+An all-weather simulator and RL training framework of autonomous surface vessels interacting with wind generated waves.